The Smart Cafeteria: How Data is Personalising Corporate Dining

 - Occupancy measurement helps employees plan visits during off-peak hours.

-- Hygiene monitoring detects spillages, odors, lighting failures, and equipment malfunctions.
+- Hygiene monitoring detects spillages, odours, lighting failures, and equipment malfunctions.
 Alerts are sent to Sodexo teams for immediate resolution, either manually or via robotics.
 Visitors can also report issues directly through QR code touchpoints.

-- Health and safety compliance is supported by monitoring the use of protective gear, equipment functionality, and unobstructed pathways, ensuring adherence to HSE standards.
+- Health and safety compliance is supported by monitoring use of protective gear, equipment functionality, and unobstructed pathways, ensuring adherence to HSE standards.

 From Static to Dynamic Dining